 Some citation styles (including Chicago/Turabian and MLA) will ask you to provide a date of access.
 The date of access is the date on which you visited the online source in question.
 Since web-based content is frequently updated, this date informs your reader that the information you are citing was present on that website on the date that you visited it, regardless of what may be there now.
 You may want to keep a list or spreadsheet of your online sources and the dates that you accessed them, which you can then refer to when you are doing your citations and dissertation formatting.

 Build on the Basic Citation Format and Don't Panic!

 What to do if you've found an online source format that isn't represented in your style guide?
 Don't panic!
 Just go back to the basic citation format for a website, and fill in whatever information you can.

 Citations and dissertation formatting can be the stressful ending to an already stress-ridden writing process.
 But we offer dissertation services that can help.
 If citations have got you down, our dissertation formatting experts can do the work for you.
 We have experts in APA, Chicago/Turabian/Turabian, MLA, Harvard Bluebook, and all other major dissertation formatting and citation styles.
-Our Thesis Editors can work with you to make sure that all of your citations are in order, and that your dissertation will pass. < What is a Dissertation Committee Supposed to Do, Anyhow?
-Avoiding Digital Distraction while Writing Your Dissertation >
+Our Thesis Editors can work with you to make sure that all of your citations are in order, and that your dissertation will pass. < Self-Care During COVID-19 EndNote: An Introduction >